1967 USS Forrestal fire: Aircraft struck

 The official Navy investigation identified the Skyhawk struck by the Zuni as aircraft No. 405, piloted by Lieutenant Commander Fred D. White.
 Lieutenant Commander John McCain stated in his 1999 book Faith of My Fathers that the rocket struck his aircraft, alongside White's A-4 Skyhawk.
 "On that Saturday morning in July, as I sat in the cockpit of my A-4 preparing to take off, a rocket hit the fuel tank under my airplane."
 Later accounts relying on his book also state that the rocket struck his A-4 Skyhawk.

 In the first moments of the disaster, an A-4 Skyhawk burns immediately after its fuel tank is ruptured by a Zuni rocket.

-The Zuni rocket's warhead safety mechanism prevented it from detonating.
-The rocket broke apart on impact with the external fuel tank.
-The highly flammable JP-5 fuel spread on the deck under White's and McCain's A-4s, ignited by numerous fragments of burning rocket propellant, and causing an instantaneous conflagration.
+The rocket broke apart on impact with the external fuel tank, and, although the warhead-safety mechanism prevented actual detonation, fragments of burning rocket propellant ignited the JP-5 fuel that had spilled from the ruptured tank and spread over the deck under White's and McCain's A-4s.
 A sailor standing about 100 ft forward was struck by a fragment of the Zuni or the exploding fuel tank.
-A fragment also punctured the centerline external fuel tank of A-4 #310, positioned just aft of the jet blast deflector of catapult number 3.
+A fragment also punctured the centerline external fuel tank of A-4 No. 310, positioned just aft of the jet blast deflector of catapult number 3.
 The resulting fire was fanned by 32 knot winds and the exhaust of at least three jets.
 Fire quarters and then general quarters were sounded at 10:52 and 10:53.
 Condition ZEBRA was declared at 10:59, requiring all hands to secure the ship for maximum survivability, including closing the fire-proof steel doors that separate the ship's compartments.